 USB 3.0 to SATA III Hard Drive Case

-Now you are all done with the hard drive to connect it to any devices via USB cable to USB ports.
+Now you are all done with the hard drive to connect it to any device via USB cable to USB ports.

-Now you can transfer the data of the hard drive to the laptop.
-So the HDD can work with the laptop by connecting it externally via USB cable but not to the laptop.
+Now you can transfer the data from the hard drive to the laptop.
+So the HDD can work with the laptop by connecting it externally via a USB cable but not to the laptop.

 Why is my HDD not being recognized in a laptop?